CubeSat

-A CubeSat is a class of small satellite with a form factor of 10 cm cubes.
-CubeSats have a mass of no more than 2 kg per unit, and often use commercial off-the-shelf (COTS) components for their electronics and structure.
+A CubeSat is a class of small satellite with a form factor of 10 cm (3.9 in) cubes.
+CubeSats have a mass of no more than 2 kg (4.4 lb) per unit, and often use commercial off-the-shelf (COTS) components for their electronics and structure.
 CubeSats are deployed into orbit from the International Space Station, or launched as secondary payloads on a launch vehicle.
-As of December 2023, more than 2,300 CubeSats have been launched.
+As of January 2026, the Nanosatellite & CubeSat Database records 2,973 CubeSats launched, out of more than 3,200 nanosatellites launched since 1998.
+Jonathan McDowell's Jonathan's Space Report independently catalogues more than 3,200 CubeSats launched in total.

-In 1999, California Polytechnic State University (Cal Poly) professor Jordi Puig-Suari and Bob Twiggs, a professor at Stanford University Space Systems Development Laboratory, developed the CubeSat specifications to promote and develop the skills necessary for the design, manufacture, and testing of small satellites intended for low Earth orbit (LEO) that perform scientific research and explore new space technologies.
+In 1999, Jordi Puig-Suari, a professor at California Polytechnic State University, San Luis Obispo (Cal Poly) and Bob Twiggs, a professor at Stanford University Space Systems Development Laboratory, developed the CubeSat specifications to promote and develop the skills necessary for the design, manufacture, and testing of small satellites intended for low Earth orbit (LEO) that perform scientific research and explore new space technologies.
 Academia accounted for the majority of CubeSat launches until 2013, when more than half of launches were for non-academic purposes, and by 2014 most newly deployed CubeSats were for commercial or amateur projects.